smarticoai/public-api/docs/ui/leaderboard/UIGuide_getLeaderBoard.md

 a fresh fetch within the TTL (e.g. a manual refresh button), call `clearCaches()` first — it clears the whole SDK cache, not just this board.

+To page back through **older** snapshots (not just the immediately previous one), pass a number instead of a boolean: `getLeaderBoard(periodType, 2)` fetches the period before last, `3` the one before that, etc. Label each historical board with its `create_date` / `version_id` so the user knows which run they're viewing.

 ## Status-specific visual treatments